peacock

 Peacocks have an incredible beauty that, unfortunately, is sometimes offset by the unpleasant honking and screaming noises they make as they strut around.
 These smart birds are not afraid of people, often getting up close and personal to satisfy their reciprocal curiosity of humans who stop to admire their feathers.
 Kids who want to learn more about how these birds behave will find facts about peacocks to be extremely interesting.

 Magnificent birds fluff their feathers, hold their heads high, and strut their stuff.
 Curious readers will love learning about all the ways these remarkable birds communicate using body language and spreading their feathers in grand gestures of showmanship, territoriality, and mating calls.
-Fun children's books about peacocks interweave relatable themes around friendship, conflict, self-confidence, and adventure.
+The best children's books about peacocks interweave relatable themes around friendship, conflict, self-confidence, and adventure.
 Kids will love reading about the most distinguishable birds with astonishing beauty and interesting behavior unlike any other.
+Continue reading to learn the most interesting facts about the life and behavior of peacocks.

-(1) The term peacock only applies to the male gender of the bird.
+(1) The term peacock only applies to the male gender.

 The species is actually called peafowl.
-Peahen is the term for females in the peafowl family.
+Peahen is the term for females in the peafowl family, and babies are referred to as peachicks.
 An entire family of peafowl is referred to as a bevy.

-(2) Every year after mating season, peacocks naturally shed their trains.
+(2) Every year after mating season, peacocks shed their trains.

 People can gather their feathers for collection and decoration without causing any harm to the birds.
 Since peacocks live an average of 20 years, each one produces plenty of feathers over the course of a lifetime.